Police have claimed £85million in compensation

 Posted in: Finger Injuries Hip Injuries Pothole Injuries Workplace Injuries Workplace Slip

-Following a Freedom of Information request made by The Sun newspaper, figures have revealed that Police officers have claimed £85million in compensation for injuries at work.
+Following a Freedom of Information request made by The Sun newspaper, figures have revealed that police officers have claimed £85million in compensation for injuries at work.
 Accidents ranged from falling in potholes to insect bites, with one individual alone receiving £130,000 for falling and breaking his hip in a store room while on duty.
 The figure is a total of all personal injury claims made between 2008 and 2013.

-Critics have highlighted that some of the claims should not have been accepted, with Jonathan Isaby from The Taxpayer’s Alliance saying: “In some cases the reasons behind claims are frankly ridiculous and should be rejected.”
-This unbelievably high figure has raised great concern seeing as the Police budget has endured numerous cuts recently.
+Critics have highlighted that some claims should not have been accepted, with Jonathan Isaby from The Taxpayer’s Alliance saying: “In some cases the reasons behind claims are frankly ridiculous and should be rejected.”
+This unbelievably high figure has raised great concern, seeing as the police budget has endured numerous cuts recently.
 It was believed by the Home Office that Police funding would have dropped by 20% by 2015 and around 10,500 officers would lose their jobs.
 It was reported earlier this year that the number of Police officers in England and Wales is currently the lowest in over a decade.

 - One payout saw an officer receiving £3,300 after getting his finger caught in a vacuum cleaner